 Sow your herbs

 If you want to grow some herbs, March is the time to start sowing the seeds.
 Hardy herbs such as parsley, chervil and chives are good ones to start with.
-Herbs can either be sown in the ground or in small pots.
+Herbs can either be sown in the ground or small pots.
 Parsley is known for being tricky to germinate.
 However, the following method is very reliable:

-• Fill a small shallow pot or tray with Gro-Sure Perlite.
-Water and allow to drain then sprinkle parsley seeds over the surface and cover with a thin layer of perlite.
+- Fill a small, shallow pot or tray with Gro-Sure Perlite.
+Water and allow to drain, then sprinkle parsley seeds over the surface and cover with a thin layer of perlite.
 Keep covered with cling film in a warm place.
 The seeds should germinate within two weeks.

 Plant potatoes (earlies)